 Goalkeeper Willy Caballero joined Chelsea on 1 July 2017 having been out of contract at Manchester City.

-He was signed to add strength to our goalkeeper resources following the departure of Asmir Begovic to Bournemouth as he has a wealth of experience at the highest level.
-He spent the previous three seasons at City, having started his career at Boca Juniors in his native Argentina before playing for Spanish clubs Elche and Malaga.
+The experienced Argentinian was initially brought to London to add strength to our goalkeeping resources following the departure of Asmir Begovic to Bournemouth.
+In recent seasons, he has competed with Kepa Arrizabalaga for the number one spot.
+He had previously spent three seasons at City, having started his career at Boca Juniors in his home country before playing for Spanish clubs Elche and Malaga.

 The highlight of his time at City was the 2016 League Cup final when his heroics during the decisive penalty shoot-out against Liverpool ensured City secured the trophy.
 Caballero saved three penalties - from Lucas, Philippe Coutinho and Adam Lallana - as his team came out on top at Wembley.

 In the 2016/17 season he featured in a memorable 3-1 Champions League win over Barcelona, and made a crucial penalty save from former Chelsea striker Falcao in the first leg of their last-16 knockout tie against Monaco.

 Caballero featured regularly towards the end of the campaign, including in City's 2-1 defeat at Stamford Bridge.
 On that night he saved an Eden Hazard penalty, only for the Belgian to tap home the rebound for what proved to be the winning goal.